JingShing/dark_and_darker_bard/README.md

 # principle
 This script is made for detect the image that the bar moving in yellow area.
 And it will auto right click.
 So you sould replace the ```image.png``` by yourself.

+# Setting
+You can edit ```setting.txt``` to make this script more suitable for your purpose:
+* confidence=0.88
+  * This value is for the tolerance for the image.
+I suggest value between 0.85 ~ 1.0
+* grayscale=True
+  * This value is True or False.
+This value is for using grey image to detect or not.
+If using this script can be faster.
+* region=768,860,500,100
+  * This is for detect area.
+It can be edit by your self.
+4 value is for x, y, width, height.
+  * Default 1920X1080 should be 0, 0, 1920, 1080.
+  * 768,860,500,100 is also for the 1920X1080 resolution.

 # different version
 ## detect tempo version
 I highly suggest to directly to use [This Script](script/auto_play_bard.py).
 Or you can use these [packed exe](https://github.com/JingShing-Python/dark_and_darker_bard/releases) in release.